wookiecooking/norrin-silversearcher/README.md

 Imagine you get a new client that happens to be also running a custom WordPress template, along with a server that hasnt been maintained with no recurring backups.
 The client's site gets hacked and infects it all, having you to hunt down nasty strings in wp-content/themes directory.

-Drfuzz helps by searching directories of source code for user-supplied dictionary text files in parallel, helping you clean up the mess and move on.
+norrin helps by searching directories of source code for user-supplied dictionary text files in parallel, helping you clean up the mess and move on.

 ## Requirements